awsdocs/amazon-eks-user-guide/doc_source/inferentia-support.md

    ```
    aws iam attach-role-policy \
        --policy-arn arn:aws:iam::aws:policy/AmazonS3ReadOnlyAccess \
-       --role-name eksctl-inferentia-nodegroup-ng-in-NodeInstanceRole-FI7HIYS3BS09
+       --role-name eksctl-<inferentia>-<nodegroup-ng-in>-NodeInstanceRole-<FI7HIYS3BS09>
    ```

 1. Create a file named `bert_deployment.yaml` with the contents below\.
-Update *111122223333*, *region\-code*, and *bert/saved\_model* with your account ID, Region code, and saved model name and location\.
+Update <111122223333>, <region\-code>, and <bert/saved\_model> with your account ID, Region code, and saved model name and location\.
 The model name is for identification purposes when a client makes a request to the TensorFlow server\.
 This example uses a model name to match a sample BERT client script that will be used in a later step for sending prediction requests\.
-You can also replace *1\.0\.7865\.0* with a later version\.
+You can also replace <1\.0\.7865\.0> with a later version\.
 For the latest version, see [Neuron Runtime Release Notes](https://github.com/aws/aws-neuron-sdk/blob/master/release-notes/neuron-runtime.md) on GitHub or enter the following command\.

    ```
    aws ecr list-images --repository-name neuron-rtd --registry-id 790709498068 --region us-west-2